Like to know a little more about the capital cities of the world? Take a look at these 17 interesting facts about Astana!

 Kazakhstan welcomed 4,926,000 tourists into the country in 2013, many of whom visited Astana for its thriving modern culture, traditional delights and iconic buildings (such as the ‘Chupa Chups’ fountain, the government building known as the ‘Lighter’, a circus building called ‘The Flying Saucer’, two tall gold buildings known as the ‘Buckets’, the ‘Cabbage’ concert hall and Kazakhstan’s National Archive, the ‘Egg’).

-Do you know any interesting or fun facts about Astana that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about Astana?
+Share them in the comments below!